pip-services/pip-services-docs/content/en/golang/commons/convert/long_converter.md

 - **returns**: int64 - long value or default when conversion is not supported

 #### ToNullableLong
-Converts value into long or returns null when conversion is not possible.
+Converts value into long or returns nil when conversion is not possible.

 > ToNullableLong(value interface{}) *int64

 - **value**: interface{} - the value to convert.
-- **returns**: *int64 - long value or null when conversion is not supported.
+- **returns**: *int64 - long value or nil when conversion is not supported.

 #### ToULong